sacktock/Compiler-Designs-Coursework/README.md

 - In the case of complex or large FO formula, the tree may be hard to read, but there is a zoom function provided by plotly so you can zoom in on some of the nodes to check they are indeed correct.
 - In the case of particularly long names for variables, constants, predicates etc. hover over the node to read the full name of terminal it represents.
 - In the case that plotly times out or fails to display the parse tree, run the script again on the same input and it should work (it has happened quite a lot of times where it randomly fails to display the parse tree).
-- There are some example executions in the parser.log and an example grammar in the grammar.txt file, so you can see their formats.
+- There are some example executions in the parser.log and an example grammar (created from example.txt) in the grammar.txt file, so you can see their formats.